amykv/dsa-kotlin/README.md

 # dsa-kotlin
 Data Structures and Algorithms in Kotlin.
-Includes example problems.
+Includes example problems and exercises.

 - Data Structures
     - Arrays